-Is coconut oil the superfood that it's often said to be?
-We take a closer look at what makes this tropical oil different to other fats...
+Is coconut oil the superfood it's often said to be?
+We examine the latest scientific evidence to see how this tropical oil compares to other fats...

 Refined coconut oil is typically cheaper and unlikely to have the coconutty flavour and smell.
-Virgin/extra virgin coconut oil uses younger, fresher coconuts and is the unrefined version with a lighter taste.
+Virgin coconut oil uses fresher coconut and is the unrefined version with a lighter taste.
 Virgin coconut oil is deemed to be a higher quality than refined coconut oil, and is said to be richer in antioxidant polyphenols.

-However, regardless of the MCFAs, coconut oil is one of the richest sources of saturated fat; around 90% compared to butter at around 50%.
+Coconut oil is one of the richest sources of saturated fat; around 82% compared to butter at around 63%.
 Saturated fat has long been seen as a risk factor for elevated cholesterol and heart disease.
-This is because it is saturated fats that raise levels of LDL (unfavourable) cholesterol.
-This provides the basis for current dietary advice which recommends that we limit the amount of saturated fat in our diets to 20g per day for women and 30g per day.
+This is because studies have shown that saturated fats raise levels of LDL (unfavourable) cholesterol.
+This provides the basis for current dietary advice which recommends that we limit the amount of saturated fat in our diets to 20g per day for women and 30g per day for men.
 Two tablespoons of coconut oil contain approximately 25g of saturated fat.

 ...But is saturated fat bad?
 I thought opinion had changed?

-There is much debate around saturated fat so a wide review of the data is being examined by the British Nutrition Foundation (BNF) Task Force and is due for publication next year.
-The advice still remains that for heart health, saturated fatty acids are to be replaced with small amounts of unsaturated fatty acids such as olive and rapeseed oils, avocados, nuts, seeds and oily fish.
+There is much debate around saturated fat.
+Public Health England still advises that for heart health, saturated fatty acids are to be replaced with small amounts of unsaturated fatty acids such as olive and rapeseed oils, avocados, nuts, seeds and oily fish.

-Olive oil – a monounsaturated fat - has a much larger evidence base to support health claims, as well as European Food Safety Authority (EFSA) approval.
-This cannot be said for coconut oil, which does not have the same level of scientific evidence to back up the claims so for now use your better judgement when reading articles and deciding which fat to use in your diet.
+Olive oil – a monounsaturated fat – has a much larger evidence base to support health claims, as well as EFSA approval (European Food Safety Authority).
+At the moment, the same cannot be said for coconut oil, which does not have the same level of scientific evidence to back up the health claims.

-At 9kcal/gram, fats are the most calorie dense foods.
-Therefore consuming large amounts of any fat/oil, whether it’s from a coconut or another source, can lead to an increase in energy and weight gain if you have more than the recommended daily amount.
+At 9kcal per gram, fats are the most calorie-dense macronutrient.
+Therefore consuming large amounts of any fat or oil, whether it’s from coconut or another source, can lead to an increase in energy and weight gain if you have more than the recommended daily amount.
 Fats should be consumed in moderation as part of a balanced diet.
-The EFSA have not found enough evidence that the MCFAs present in coconut oil can reduce body weight.
+The EFSA have not yet found enough evidence that the medium-chain fatty acids (MCFAs) present in coconut oil can, as frequently cited, reduce body weight.

-Extra virgin raw coconut oil is often applied topically and as such can be used as a moisturiser, eye makeup remover, lip balm or as a deep conditioner for the hair.
-It has been shown to help some more complex skin conditions such as eczema or psorasis.
+Virgin coconut oil is often applied topically and as such can be used as a moisturiser, eye makeup remover, lip balm or conditioner for the hair.
+It has been shown to alleviate some complex skin conditions such as eczema or psoriasis.

 Cooking with coconut oil

-Coconut oil has a higher burning point and longer shelf life than some other fats.
-If you choose the flavoured variety, it can add a coconut flavour to cooking.
-As it is solid at room temperature, it can be used to bake, fry, grease baking pans and as a replacement for the butter or vegetable oil called for in recipes.
+Coconut oil has a high smoke point and longer shelf life than some other fats.
+As it is solid at room temperature, it can be used in baking recipes, for frying, for greasing baking pans and as a replacement for butter or vegetable oil in recipes.

 Most of the research so far has consisted of short-term studies to examine the effect of coconut oil on cholesterol levels.
-Coconut oil is not as healthy as vegetable oils like olive oil, which is mainly unsaturated fat and therefore both lowers LDL and increases HDL.
-Coconut oil's special HDL-boosting effect may make it 'less bad' than the high saturated fat content would indicate, but it's still probably not the best choice among the many available oils to reduce the risk of heart disease and control weight.
+Despite the many health claims surrounding coconut oil, it's still probably not the best choice among the many available oils to reduce the risk of heart disease and manage weight.

 Jo Lewin holds a degree in nutritional therapy and works as a community health nutritionist and private consultant.
 She is an accredited member of BANT, covered by the association's code of ethics and practice.